rundeck/docs/docs/manual/plugins/servicenow-plugins-overview.md

 3. Click on **+PluginGroup**.
 4. Select **ServiceNow** from the list.
 5. Add your ServiceNow instance URL to the **Server URL** field.
 6. Place an active ServiceNow username into the **User name** field.
+This user must have sufficient permissions to perform the actions that will be automated by Process Automation.
 7. Click **Select** next to the **Password Key Storage Path** field and find the ServiceNow password from the prior section stored in Key Storage.
 8. Click **Save** for the plugin configuration.
 9. Click **Save** for the Project Settings: